-10 Seemingly-Simple but Highly-Effective Website Tweaks Guaranteed to Boost Your Conversions
+10 Simple But Highly-Effective Website Tweaks to Boost Conversions

 According to data from Eisenberg, for every $98 spent on attracting traffic, the average business spends just $1 to convert this traffic.